-Brexit will be a very important issue for patients and doctors and therefore the Royal College of Physicians (RCP) is seeking to ensure the best outcome after the UK leaves the EU.
+Brexit continues to be a important issue for patients and clinicians and therefore the Royal College of Physicians (RCP) is seeking to ensure the best outcome after the UK leaves the EU.

 What we are doing